-An Overview of 501(c)(3) Tax-Exempt Status and IRS Form 990 Filing Requirements for Churches.- Updated April 19, 2022 - 8.00 AM - Admin, ExpressTaxExempt
+An Overview of 501(c)(3) Tax-Exempt Status and IRS Form 990 Filing Requirements for Churches- Updated September 19, 2022 - 12.00 PM Admin, ExpressTaxExempt

 A church is usually a religious organization that operates to be an important part of the religious group of the public in a particular location.
-The IRS recognizes all the places of worship like temples and mosques as churches regardless of their faith.
-The term “church” also includes the associations of churches, conventions of churches, and integrated auxiliaries.

-2. Examples of IRS considered churches
+1. Examples of IRS-Considered churches

 - Temples, Mosques, Churches, and other places of worship.